boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Fixes bug that prevented Doc delete button from working
 * Re-fixes problem with JS editor that might cause error message on save in some setups

 = 1.0 =